What Are Google Shopping Ads? Best Practices Guide (2023)

 • loyal shoppers

-• customers that bounced off, e.g. they abandoned their cart or just keep browsing your stock without any further action. etc.
+• customers that bounced off, e.g. they abandoned their cart or just kept browsing your stock without any further action. etc.

 The other option that you can use is similar audiences.
 It can help you reach new customers that Google's algorithm considers converting based on your current customer database.